 (B) The lot or parcel does not violate any rule of this division.

-(C) Lot or parcel does not violate the department's Water Quality Management Plan or any rule in this division, except that the projected maximum sewage loading rate may exceed the ratio of 450 gallons per 1/2 acre per day.
+(C) Lot or parcel does not violate DEQ's Water Quality Management Plan or any rule in this division, except that the projected maximum sewage loading rate may exceed the ratio of 450 gallons per 1/2 acre per day.
 In this case, the onsite system must be either a sand filter system or a pressurized distribution system with a design sewage flow not to exceed 450 gallons per day.

-(D) Use of standard onsite systems to serve single family dwellings within planned developments or clustered-lot subdivisions complies with the following requirements.
+(D) Use of standard onsite systems to serve single family dwellings within planned developments or clustered-lot subdivisions complies with the following requirements:

 (i) The planned development or clustered-lot subdivision is not located within Gearhart, Seaside, Warrenton, or their urban growth boundaries.